ShrewdSpirit/credman/Docs.md

 # Encryption details

 #### Method
-- AES-CFB-256 + HMAC SHA-256 for sites and profile data
+- AES-CFB-256 + HMAC SHA-256 for sites and profile data and files that are stored in profiles
-- streaming AES-CTR-256 + HMAC SHA-256 for files
+- streaming AES-CTR-256 + HMAC SHA-256 for files that are stored on disk
 - Scrypt for hashing with N:65535 r:16 p:1 and 128 bits key length (as masterkey)

 #### Salt, nounce/iv and HMAC key